-This Memorandum of Understanding sets forth the terms and conditions of employment for members of the Attorney Unit represented by the Orange County Attorneys Association for the period beginning upon adoption by the Board of Supervisors through June 30, 2019.
-Unless otherwise indicated herein, all provisions shall become effective upon the date of Board adoption and completion of the conditions set forth in the parties' Settlement Agreement, dated May 15, 2015.
+This Memorandum of Understanding sets forth the terms and conditions of employment for members of the Attorney Unit represented by the Orange County Attorneys Association for the period beginning June 30, 2023 through June 25, 2026.
+Unless otherwise indicated herein, all provisions shall become effective upon the date of Board adoption, [anticipated August 8, 2023].